JohnCoene/waiter/docs/waiter/examples.md

 shinyApp(ui, server)
 ```

-Otherwise you can restrict the showing of waiting screens to
+Otherwise, you can restrict the showing of waiting screens to
-some elements by passing their `id` as first argument to the
+some elements by passing their `id` as the first argument to the
 function.

 ```r {highlight: [5]}